christo-auer/cljs-msgpack-lite/README.md

 `cljs-msgpack-lite.clj-codec/CljRatio` | 0x06
 `PersistentHashSet`                    | 0x07

-In addition to these, additional extensions are defined for ClojureScript maps (`PersistentArrayMap`) and ClojuresScript lists, for technical reasons one for the empty list `'()` and for non-empty lists.
+By default, CLJS maps are converted to and from JS objects.
+In particular, the keys of CLJS maps are converted to strings as JavaScript only supports this type of key.
+Also, CLJS lists are converted to JS arrays, losing their flavour of being a list.
+To avoid this, additional extensions are defined for CLJS maps (`PersistentArrayMap`) and CLJS lists, for technical reasons one for the empty list `'()` and for non-empty lists.
-By default, maps are converted to and from JS objects and lists to vectors.

 ClojureScript Type                     | Message Pack ID
 ---------------------------------------|----------------